top of page

 I finally add a little historical context to the brief story based on that source.
 Suddenly, I may have a 600-word family story or a number of paragraphs that I can add to the rough draft of a larger book.

 Family history is more than tracing your family tree back to Adam or Charlemagne.
 It's about connecting to the past and strengthening family ties.
 If you take time to save what you find and write a little about your discoveries, you'll be surprised how much you'll have to share with your relatives.
 And, what you share will be less boring.
-(Well, it might still be boring, but I have some solutions for that in this blog post.)
+(Well, it might still be boring, but I have some solutions for that.)

 For more tips on building your family tree, check out these blog posts: